Table of Contents:

 But the way we ‘present’ this is an area for disagreements.

-What is the message and the method
+3. What is the Church’s message and its method?

-The first thing to do is to actually separate the message from the method and look at them as two distinct parts:
+The first thing to do is to separate the message from the method and look at them as two distinct parts:

 Our Gospel message (which is the message of the whole Bible – the whole counsels of God) does not change.